 Whether you need to obtain a release depends on why you want to use a person’s name or image.
 If your use is for commercial purposes—for example, using a person’s photo in an advertisement—you need to obtain a release.
 If your use is for informational purposes such as a documentary film or news article, you may not need a release.
 However, even if a release is not required, you should be careful that your use does not defame or invade the privacy of the individual.
 If there’s any potential that your use might violate these laws, a release will provide legal protection.
 Sorting out these differences can be confusing; examples are provided below.
 When in doubt, however, obtain a signed release.

-You do not need release to use a person’s name or image for informational purposes.
+You do not need a release to use a person’s name or image for informational purposes.
 An informational (or “editorial”) purpose is anything that informs, educates, or expresses opinions protected under the First Amendment of the United States Constitution—freedom of speech and of the press.
 An informational use would include using a person’s name or photograph in a newspaper or magazine article, educational program, film, nonfiction book, or informational website.

 If you use a person’s name or image in an informational publication, you may also use that name or image in incidental advertising for the publication.
 For example, in an advertisement for a publication that includes an interview, you may state “Featuring an interview with Johnny Depp.”
 However, to use a person’s name in an advertisement posing as an informational publication, you need a release.